 A complementary pre wedding meeting, typically at the main venue around a month before each wedding.

-Beautifully designed and presented wedding albums from GraphiStudio, Jorgensen and others.
+Beautifully designed and presented options on wedding albums from GraphiStudio, Jorgensen and others.

 Typically around 300-400 digitally corrected images, with some Black and White or toned images, presented to each couple via a private web gallery for each wedding.